The highest value of a part of a graph is called a local maximum.

 Both are extreme values of a function.

 For example, we can view the function #f(x)=x^2# on the domain #\ivcc{2}{5}#.
 We now have a local minimum at #x=2# and a local maximum at #x=5#.
-When #x^2# is considered on its normal domain, we only have a local minimum, at #x=0#.
+When #x^2# is considered on its normal domain, there is only a local minimum at #x=0#.

-Thus, in the example a local maximum of the green graph is #3.5# and #\red{\text{not}}# #0#.
+Thus, in the example, a local maximum of the green graph is #3.5# and #\red{\text{not}}# #0#.
 A local minimum of the blue graph is #0.5# and #\red{\text{not}}# #0#.

 In the example of the green graph, the local maximum is also global.
 Similarly, in the blue graph, the local minimum is also global.
 This is not always the case.